RJvH/dapr-workshop/docs/assignment-3.md

 - MailApi logs in the Tye Dashboard on http://127.0.0.1:8000/logs/mailapi

-You can see that dapr and mailapi are running and that the cron job is invoking the cronmail operation (after 1 minute, and then each minute).
+You can see that Dapr and mailapi are running and that the cron job is invoking the cronmail operation (after 1 minute, and then each minute).
-You also see that the cronmail operation is invoking the DAPR SMTP output binding.
+You also see that the cronmail operation is invoking the Dapr SMTP output binding.

 ![mailapi](../docs/images/assignment3_mailapi.png)

 - Jaeger on http://127.0.0.1:16686/

-In Jaeger UI you can the cronmail endpoint call by the DAPR cron job.
-You also see the call to the DAPR smtp output binding by the cronmail endpoint.
+In Jaeger UI you can the cronmail endpoint call by the Dapr cron job.
+You also see the call to the Dapr SMTP output binding by the cronmail endpoint.

 ![jaeger](../docs/images/assignment3_jaeger.png)